tomitheninja/university/exam-suggestions.md

 #### 2.3.
 Download a code analyzer

-If your code produces random results or is crashing with "segmentation fault" then you are probably using "garbage memory" (RAM not assigned  for your program to use)
+If your code produces random results or is crashing with "segmentation fault" then you are probably using "garbage memory" (RAM not assigned to your program)

 This can happen when you are using an index outside an array's range or when using a reference to a variable that doesn't live/exists anymore (for example when it was declared inside a function that we returned from)